 if (Boolean_Expression 1) { Statement 1 } else if (Boolean_Expression 2) { Statement 2 ......... } else if (Boolean_Expression N) { Statement N } else { Default statements }

-The Else If statement in R can handle multiple expressions effectively by executing them sequentially.
-The Else If Statement will check for the first expression, and if the expression is TRUE, it will execute the code in that block.
-If the expression is FALSE, then it will check the Next one (Else If Boolean expression), and so on.
-There will be situations where Expression 1, and Expression 2 is TRUE, for example:
+The Else If statement in R can handle multiple statements effectively by executing them sequentially.
+R Else If Statement will check for the first expression, and if the expression is TRUE, then it will execute the statements present in that block.
+If the expression is FALSE, then it will check the Next one (Else If Boolean expression) and so on.
+There will be situations where Expression 1, Expression 2 is TRUE, for example:

 x = 98, y = 65